alikohan/gridworld-genetic-algorithm/README.md

 # Solving GridWorld problem using a novel Genetic Algorithm
 ## Running
 Run main.py
-<br>You can change parameters of the algorithm by modifying parameters.py
+<br>You can change the parameters of the algorithm by modifying parameters.py
 ## Algorithm
 The schematic of the method is shown below